 These next two Coach Tip Tuesdays are related posts about how focusing on the present is what serves athletes best.
 This week’s post is inspired by one of my all-time favorite movie characters: Edna Mode from Disney/Pixar’s The Incredibles.
 In both The Incredibles and The Incredibles 2, Edna has several great scenes and lines, but none more so than when she tells Mr. Incredible, “I never look back, darling.
 It distracts from the now.”

-Every single athlete I’ve ever encountered (including myself ;) ) have - at one point or another - spent time ruminating about the past and comparing their past selves to their current selves.
+Every single athlete I’ve ever encountered (including myself!) have - at one point or another - spent time ruminating about the past and comparing their past selves to their current selves.
 I’m here this week to encourage all of you reading this to listen to Edna Mode: Looking back like that distracts from the now (the present).

 Especially when we are in a period of decreased fitness, it is so very easy to look at our past selves and use that as a reference point for where we think we “should” be.
 I’ve talked before about how the (perhaps harsh) reality is that we will never be our past selves because that version of us is, in fact, in the past.
 By extension, this means that it’s extremely unproductive to try to be something that we cannot be.
-Dwelling on the past is a true distraction in every sense of the word; it diverts your attention to something other than what is actually going to be helpful for you.
+Dwelling on the past in this manner is a true distraction in every sense of the word; it diverts your attention to something other than what is actually going to be helpful for you.

 Comparing oneself to one’s past self is probably the most common form of “looking back” that I observe athletes engaging in, but a close second is athletes lamenting what they did or didn’t do.
 A common version of this is when athletes are lamenting or expressing frustration that things didn’t go as planned and/or they didn’t do something (such as a workout or a series of workouts).